Strategy11/formidable-forms/readme.txt

 * Fix: Prevent autocomplete dropdown from showing twice when editing in place

 = 2.03.01 =
-* Fix: Some colors were not being used correctly in the styling settings
+* Fix: Some colors were not being used correctly in the visual form styler settings
 * **Pro Version** *
 * New: Added an option to use the old time field with one dropdown
 * Fix: Syntax error on entry submit in older versions of PHP